Destroyer escort

 Destroyer escort (DE) was the United States Navy mid-20th-century classification for a 20 knot warship designed with the endurance necessary to escort mid-ocean convoys of merchant marine ships.

 Development of the destroyer escort was promoted by the British need in World War II for anti-submarine ships that could operate in open oceans at speeds of up to 20 knots.
-These "British Destroyer Escort"s were designed by the US for mass-production under Lend-Lease as a less expensive alternative to fleet destroyers.
+These "British Destroyer Escorts" were designed by the US for mass-production under Lend-Lease as a less expensive alternative to fleet destroyers.

 The Royal Navy and Commonwealth forces identified such warships as frigates, and that classification was widely accepted when the United States redesignated destroyer escorts as frigates (FF) in 1975.
 From circa 1954 until 1975 new-build US Navy ships designated as destroyer escorts (DE) were called ocean escorts.
 Similar types of warships in other navies of the time included the 46 diesel powered Kaibōkan of the Imperial Japanese Navy, 10 Kriegsmarine F-class escort ships, and the two Amiral Murgescu-class vessels of the Romanian Navy.

 Postwar destroyer escorts and frigates were larger than those produced during wartime, with increased anti-aircraft capability, but remained smaller and slower than postwar destroyers.
 As Cold War destroyer escorts became as large as wartime destroyers, the United States Navy converted some of their World War II destroyers to escort destroyers (DDE).

 General description

 Full-sized destroyers must be able to steam as fast or faster than cruisers and fast capital ships such as fleet carriers.
-This typically requires a speed of 25–35 kn (dependent upon the era and navy).
+This typically requires a speed of 25–35 kn 28-40mph) (dependent upon the era and navy).
 They must carry torpedoes and a smaller caliber of naval guns to use against enemy ships, anti-aircraft guns, and antisubmarine detection equipment and weapons.
 While these requirements made the destroyer a fast all-around combatant, this made them too valuable to be relegated to convoy escort duties.

 A destroyer escort needed only to be able to maneuver relative to a slow convoy (which in World War II would travel at 10 to 12 kn), be able to defend against aircraft, and detect, pursue, and attack submarines.
 These lower requirements greatly reduce the size, cost, and crew required for the destroyer escort.
 Destroyer escorts were optimized for antisubmarine warfare, having a tighter turning radius and more specialized armament (such as the forward-firing Hedgehog mortar) than fleet destroyers.
 The slower speed of destroyer escorts was not a liability in this context as sonar was useless at speeds over 20 kn.